Movie remakes don’t have the best reputation

 Morgan, 22, and Mason, 19, McGrew are two brothers from outside Des Moines, Iowa, who have spent the last seven years or so recreating Woody and Buzz Lightyear’s third adventure, completely shot-for-shot, in live-action, with real toys standing in for the characters.

-So far, only two trailers have seen the light of day, but the effect is startling.
+So far, only two trailers for Toy Story 3 IRL have seen the light of day, but the effect is startling.
 Pixar notably picked toys as the subject matter as the nascent early 1990s CGI technology was far better at recreating shiny plastic than organic skin.
-But to see actual toys comes to life, in the real world, gives the familiar characters – pardon the pun - a whole new dimension.
+But to see actual toys comes to life, in the real world, gives the familiar characters – pardon the pun – a whole new dimension.

 And yes, these were toys that Morgan and Mason had played with when they were young.
 “We had some of the toys from when we were kids,” Morgan tells me over email.
 “Others we found elsewhere – school, day-cares, parks, etc.” It gives the film a whole extra level – when the Woody and Buzz memorably face the existential crisis of their owners growing up and no longer being played with, some of these are real discarded toys that have actually had that happen to them.

-Their film is a combination of various techniques, and has all been shot on iPhones.
+Their Toy Story is a combination of various techniques, and has all been shot on iPhones.
 Woody, Buzz and the rest mostly move in stop-motion, with the brothers having customised and modified the off-the-shelf toys to be poseable for their animation needs.

 The human characters are played by their friends, family and school teachers.
 Morgan plays Andy, and Mason is grown-up garbage man Sid.
 Kids from a local day-care fill in as extras.